 dear reader .....

 Just a note to alert you that you can read the comments - without being registered.
 We won't even know who you are... although you will be counted.
-But a heartfelt thanks, even if you just looking at the cartoons ... to be able to comment you will have to register but no one would have to know who you are, except the administrator of the site.
+But a heartfelt thanks, even if you are just looking at the cartoons ...
+To be able to comment you will have to register but no one would have to know who you are, except the administrator of the site.
 Please note that this site is archived in the National Library of Australia in perpetuity.
 Just click on "recent comments" or on "read more" in the line below the cartoons to access some of the most fascinating and pertinent information there is from Australia and around the globe.

 Sure, we tend to bag Howard, his government and George Bush, but we do it for very good reasons.